A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

 So, how does a company gauge the health of that movement?
 One way is inventory turnover ratio (see what is inventory).

 Inventory turnover ratio shows how efficiently a company handles its incoming inventory from suppliers and its outgoing inventory down the supply chain.
-Whether you run a B2B business or DTC, turnover is vital.
+Whether you run a B2B business (see what is a B2B company) or DTC, turnover is vital.

 What Is Inventory Turnover?